Barber Salary

 How Are Barbers Paid?

-When it comes to working in other facilities, like trade schools or mental health facilities, salaries may be more common—though hourly isn't unheard of.
+When it comes to working in other facilities, like trade schools or mental health facilities, whether you're hourly or salaried depends on your specific job and workplace.

-In those types of environments, the employers generally bring clients to you and set your hours.
+When you work for someone else, your employer generally brings clients to you and sets your hours.
 This may be the path for you if you like stability in paychecks and, typically, a level of predictability in work hours.

 Self-employed barbers may run their own shops, rent a space in someone else's shop, or perform house calls.
-When you're self-employed, you have more control over your hours and the types of clients you see, though your paychecks can be more unpredictable.
+When you're self-employed, you have more control over your hours and the types of clients you see, though your paychecks can be less predictable.
 You need to learn to market yourself to bring in more business and ensure you do your self-employment taxes correctly.

 How to Improve Your Barber Salary

 First and foremost, one of the best ways to raise your barber salary is through continuing education classes.
 Some states, like Ohio, require continuing education for you to maintain your barber license.
 While others may not, chances are you can find a workshop covering a skill you want to master.
-The more skills you have, the more you can offer clients—meaning you may open yourself to new patrons.
+The more skills you have, the more you can offer clients.

 In addition to continuing education, consider earning a second license.
 People who serve as both barbers and cosmetologists are common.
 Being able to do both could raise your pay and number of clients.